oiao/clut/README.md

 images.
 When is this necessary?
 Usually, if one wanted to _'rip'_ a filter from your favourite app, all that needs to be done is loading an identity HaldCLUT image and applying the desired filter to it.
-This is not easily possible if the application of a filter happens on a camera instead of an app, since raw image data is modified directly.
+This is not easily possible if the application of a filter happens on a camera instead of an app, the since raw image data is modified directly.
-My Ricoh GR for example has a much-loved positive film effect, but I could not apply it to arbitrary images on my computer... until now.
+The Ricoh GR for example has a much-loved positive film effect, but I could not apply it to arbitrary images on my computer... until now.